Flobots: Origins (1996–2005)

-The Flobots project started in the mid 1990s, with two albums self-released on cassette tape in 1996 and 1998, respectively.
+The Flobots project started in the mid-1990s, with two albums self-released on cassette tape in 1996 and 1998.
 The personnel and aliases varied between the albums, but by the second album James Laurie was using the alias "Johnny Five".
 In 2000 James Laurie, now going by "Jonny 5", teamed up with producer Farhad Ebrahimi, a.k.a.
 Yahktoe (who had contributed to the previous Flobots cassette as musician, producer and cover designer).
 Together they released Onomatopoeia in 2001 under the alias "Jonny 5 + Yak", and the title track ended up in a compilation by the MIT Songwriting Club at Yahktoe's alma mater.
 In that compilation the band was still credited as "Flobots" (and as "Flobots (a.k.a.
 Jonny5 and Yak)" in the liner notes).
 The title track featured guitar player David Gralow, cello player Terrence Favors, and bass player Jaymz Haynes.

 Platypus and Fight with Tools (2005–2008)

 After the release of Onomatopoeia, the project went on a hiatus.
 In 2005, Laurie reformed the project under the name The Flobots.
 Joining Laurie was MC/vocalist Stephen "Brer Rabbit" Brackett, bassist Jesse Walker, guitarist Andy Guerrero, trumpet player Joe Ferrone, viola player Mackenzie Gault, and drummer Kenny Ortiz.
 Guerrero and Ferrone were previously in the band Bop Skizzum together.
 With a revamped lineup, Flobots released their debut EP under the new name Flobots Present...Platypus, which went on to sell more than 3,000 copies over the next two years.

 After the release of Platypus, Flobots began work on their next album.
 After a year of writing and producing, the Flobots released their proper debut album Fight with Tools and sold out their CD release show at the Gothic Theatre in Englewood, Colorado.
 A Denver Post survey of music critics ranked Flobots the 51st best independent band in all of Colorado in late 2007.

 Flobots entered a contest held by Denver radio station 93.3 (KTCL), called Hometown for the Holidays, which allowed fans to vote for their favorite songs from 35 local bands.
 Flobots subsequently won both the radio portion of the contest as well as the live performance award.
 As a result, the station put "Handlebars" into full rotation at the end of January due to the immense popularity of the song during the contest.